Meet our Experts

-Understanding embroidery, and how to apply it to a variety of products is part of what makes this craft challenging and fun!
-Decades of experience has taught us one important lesson: every embroidery business is unique, and sometimes our customers are presented with a specialty application or a different approach than your every-day embroidery.
+Understanding apparel decoration and how to apply it to a variety of products is part of what makes this craft challenging and fun!
+Decades of experience has taught us one important lesson: every business is unique, and sometimes our customers are presented with a specialty application or a different approach than your every-day embroidery.

 I was introduced to sewing by my father back in 1979.
 During his time in the Navy, he learned how to intricately sew upholstery in the boats that he managed in Vietnam.
 As part of my child hood he taught me the trade of sewing the different upholsteries in boats, and cars.
 I kept this practice at bay growing up, fixing car seats or leather couches for friends or family.

 As an adult, my first interaction with an embroidery machine was with a company by the name of Creative Embroidery.
 I quickly learned how to run a multi-head machine (12-head).
 Sewing various designs on a variety of hats, I immediately fell in love with the intricate, and mechanical aspects of the embroidery machine.

 Fast forward to 1997, my wife and I started Artworks, our own print and embroidery company.
 For six years we took orders from various airline companies, public school districts, and other types of businesses.
 Some of these included United Airlines, Lucent Technologies, and Drum Corps International.
 We embroidered large orders of shirts, bags, and hats.